 Many areas in the United States have winters that bring cold weather, snow, or ice.
-If you live somewhere cold, you want to make sure your horseback riding adventures are as safe as possible.
-San Jose horseback riding lessons can help you do that.
-Staying safe on winter rides is important for both you and your horse.
+If you live somewhere cold, you want to make sure you are extra careful if you decide to go winter horseback riding.
+Being unprepared can lead to a bad ride or worse, an injury for you or your horse.

 Consider the following tips to ensure that your winter rides are as amazing as your rides in warmer weather: